justin-malonson/php-crud-generator-gulp/README.md

 3. Open command prompt, navigate to your project folder

-4. run npm: `npm install` to install node_modules.
+4. run npm: `npm install` to install the node_modules.

 ## Features